ASK A COACH

 Communicate with your coach when you know you may have to miss a run or when something unexpected keeps you from sticking to your schedule.
 Not completing a workout in isn’t ideal, but progressing as if you did can be a recipe for disaster.
 Any good training plan is a working document, not something that’s carved in stone.
 Be totally honest and upfront with your coach in order to make sure your training moving forward is best suited to what you’ve actually done, not what was written on a piece of paper.

-Don’t let the holidays be the reason you start 2018 on the wrong foot.
+Don’t let a holiday be the reason you don't run.
 Enjoy this time with friends and family while still making sure that you’re working toward achieving your running goals.

 If you’re more crunched for time than usual for your run, that can easily lead to slacking on core work or mobility exercises, which are essential to staying healthy.
 Even if you’re crunched for time rather than risking injury, try modifying your workout.
 I always tell my athletes I’d rather have them run for 5 minutes less and have time to stretch.
 That’s much more valuable than skipping supplementary work altogether.
 In the big scheme of a training cycle, one mile less isn’t likely to mean anything, but not taking the time to properly warm up could lead to an injury, and that is definitely a big deal.
 Injuries are physically and psychologically discouraging, and they can be big barriers that prevent you from reaching your goals.